MicrosoftDocs/VBA-Docs/api/PowerPoint.ShapeRange.Cut.md

 _expression_ A variable that represents a **[ShapeRange](PowerPoint.ShapeRange.md)** object.

+## Remarks

+If any shape in the range is not fully downloaded, this method fails and an error occurs.
+For more information about the Partial Documents, see [Work with Partial Documents](~/powerpoint/How-to/work-with-partial-documents.md).

 ## Example

 This example deletes shapes one and two from slide one in the active presentation, places copies of them on the Clipboard, and then pastes the copies onto slide two.